devfakhzan/screen-size-detector/README.md

 - You can specify a (function) callback to be executed after the usage completion of all available methods:

+  - setMainCallback
+  - removeMainCallback
   - addWidthDefinitions
   - removeWidthDefinition
-  - setCallback
+  - setWidthCategoryCallback
-  - removeCallback
+  - removeWidthCategoryCallback

-- You may modify the configurations and definitions of the library at any time after initialisation
+- You may modify the configurations and definitions of the instance at any time after initialisation

 - No external dependencies and lightweight